11 March 2018, Sunday.

 Strolling around the market…it looked like a carnival where people came for shopping

-People relax and enjoy the wonderful hours.
+People were relaxing and enjoying the wonderful hours.

 A video clip on the relaxing ambient at the center of the farmers market.

 The stalls sold fruits, honey and meat products…

 and some unique produces – only available from few stalls.

 Our pictures at Hasting Farmers Market…

 It was a fantastic experience and we had honey, grapes, blueberries…